michaelgrund/GMT-plotting/GMT_gen_seafloor_ages/README.md

 user@seisPC:~$ chmod +x GMT_PLOT_ages.gmt
 ```

-For further instructions (e.g. how to change the colormap) see the manual.
+**For further instructions (e.g. how to change the colormap) see the manual (pdf-file)**.
 Colormaps from (or based on) the following sources are included in the download package:

   1) Scientific colormaps by F. Crameri (Zenodo. http://doi.org/10.5281/zenodo.1243862)
     (see and download here: http://www.fabiocrameri.ch/colourmaps.php)